Nikolas Agrafiotis

-Nikolas Agrafiotis (Николас Аграфиотис; born 25 April 2000) is a professional footballer who plays as a forward for German club Wehen Wiesbaden.
+Nikolas Agrafiotis (Николас Аграфиотис; born 25 April 2000) is a professional footballer who plays as a forward for Scottish Premiership club St Mirren.

 Born in the Netherlands, he has represented Serbia at youth level.

 Club career

 Early years

 Agrafiotis played in the youth departments of FC Den Bosch and Vitesse.
 From 2016 to 2020 he also played for the second team of the latter, Jong Vitesse.
 On 26 November 2016, he made his debut in the third-tier Tweede Divisie for Jong Vitesse, in the 3–0 away loss to VV Katwijk.
 Jong Vitesse suffered relegation to the Derde Divisie Sunday after the 2016–17 season, after which they reached promotion again a season later and returned to the Tweede Divisie.

 Dordrecht

 In June 2020, Agrafiotis signed as a free agent for FC Dordrecht, where he signed a contract until mid-2022.
 He made his professional debut on 30 August 2020, in a 0–0 home draw against Go Ahead Eagles.